cooijmanstim/pshaw/README.md

 This approach is less secure and less convenient than ssh keys, and should only be used if you would otherwise store your password in plaintext on disk.

+> :warning: **2020-02-12: I'm retiring this in favor of [pass-sshpass](https://github.com/cooijmanstim/pass-sshpass), which is much simpler and effectively uses `gpg-agent` to avoid frequent password re-entry.**

 ## Usage

 ```